-When everything's dark, and you feel alone Too scared to talk or pick up the phone When it feels all is lost and you just want to run It won't rain forever, just wait for the sun The storm always passes the sky will turn blue So wait for the sun, and your dreams may come true You're never alone, no matter what you've done So just ride the wave, and wait for the sun Strange things we remember, and other fire, 't Life is a patchwork of joy and regr. + It can be tough there is no doubt But hope is the thing we can't do without So let's look forward, and make life a blast With sadness and pain a ghost of the past Business Manager, Corporate Nursing Quality Safety & Business Team Swansea Bay University Health Board
+When everything's dark, and you feel alone Too scared to talk or pick up the phone When it feels all is lost and you just want to run It won't rain forever, just wait for the sun The storm always passes the sky will turn blue So wait for the sun, and your dreams may come true You're never alone, no matter what you've done So just ride the wave, and wait for the sun Strange things we remember, and others forget Life is a patchwork of joy and regret It can be tough there is no doubt But hope is the thing we can't do without So let's look forward, and make life a blast With sadness and pain a ghost of the past Business Manager, Corporate Nursing Quality Safety & Business Team Swansea Bay University Health Board

 ACKNOWLEDGEMENTS The Annual Quality Statement is produced for the public and for people who use our services.
 It provides us with the opportunity to present in an open and honest way an overview of the work that has been undertaken.
-We will up day you on the priorities we made in last year's Annual Quality Statement and provide you with information on the current work that is underway to improve the quality and safety of the services we deliver.
-Bay University Health Board, this means any comparisons we provide from last year will not be an accurate statistic as they would include data from services which now fall under Cwym Taf University Health Board.
+We will update you on the priorities we made in last year's Annual Quality Statement and provide you with information on the current work that is underway to improve the quality and safety of the services we deliver.
+This year's AQS is slightly different as this is our first year as Swansea Bay University Health Board, this means any comparisons we provide from last year will not be an accurate statistic as they would include data from services which now fall under Cwym Taf University Health Board.